minakamoto/pcshscr2023/docs/2nd.md

 ### Register initial data in the database

 Register initial data in the local database.
 A simple script is provided for registering initial data in the local database.
-Download all the files from [Github repository](https://github.com/minakamoto/pschs2023/tree/main/src/script/2nd) and put them under `dish-delight/backend/src/ backend`.
+Download all the files from [Github repository](https://github.com/minakamoto/pschs2023/tree/main/src/script/2nd) and put them under `dish-delight/backend/src/backend`.

 The target files are the following four.